Safiaaaaa/YouthInTheCity/README.md

 ## Clustering

 We used K-means clustering to observe patterns in our data.
-We identified spatial patterns with regards to social data: planning areas with higher or lower social index (an index built by unemployement rate, child poverty and share of beneficiaries of social welfare) are not randomly distributed throughout space.
+We identified spatial patterns with regards to social data: planning areas with higher or lower Social Index (an index built by unemployement rate, child poverty and share of beneficiaries of social welfare) are not randomly distributed throughout space.
 They tend to form regions.
 We also observed a very clear infrastructural difference between center and periphery after using K-Means algorithm on 30 infrastrutural features.

 <p align="center">